smilipriyanshu-crypto/CodeAlpha_Calculator_Program/README.md

 This project is a simple C program that performs basic arithmetic operations using a switch case.
 The user can choose an operation and enter two numbers to get the result.

-✨ Features
+## Features

--Addition
+- Addition

--Subtraction
+- Subtraction

--Multiplication
+- Multiplication

--Division
+- Division

-Uses switch case for operation selection
+- Uses switch case for operation selection

-Handles division by zero error
+- Handles division by zero error

-🛠 Concepts Used :
+## 🛠Concepts Used :

--C Programming
+- C Programming

--switch case
+- switch case

--User input (scanf)
+- User input (scanf)

--Conditional statements
+- Conditional statements

--Arithmetic operators
+- Arithmetic operators\

-▶️ How to Run :
+## ▶️How to Run :

--Open any C compiler (GCC, Turbo C, Code::Blocks, etc.)
+- Open any C compiler (GCC, Turbo C, Code::Blocks, etc.)

--Copy the code into a .c file
+- Copy the code into a .c file

--Compile and run the program
+- Compile and run the program

--Select the operation and enter two numbers
+- Select the operation and enter two numbers

-💻 Sample Output :
+## 💻Sample Output :
 Basic Arithmetic Operations
 1. Addition
 2. Subtraction